python/devguide/developers.rst

 -------------------

-- Paul Ganssle was given push privileges on June 15, 2019 by Brett Cannon, on the recommendaation of Victor Stinner and Pablo Galindo Salgado.
+- Paul Ganssle was given push privileges on June 15, 2019 by Brett Cannon, on the recommendation of Victor Stinner and Pablo Galindo Salgado.

-- Stefan Behnel was given push privilages on April 8, 2019 by Brett Cannon, on the recommendation of Serhiy Storchaka.
+- Stefan Behnel was given push privileges on April 8, 2019 by Brett Cannon, on the recommendation of Serhiy Storchaka.

 - Stéphane Wirtel was given push privileges on April 8, 2019 by Brett Cannon,